 ABOUT THE SEMINAR

-Designing or upgrading energy-effective lighting systems which realize savings without sacrificing lighting quality
+Designing or upgrading lighting systems in a manner which realizes savings while preserving or improving lighting quality

 Calculating the true savings from lighting improvements